Home » General Appliance Guides & Advice » How to Stop Your Washing Machine Smelling Musty

 4. Wash the Detergent Drawer

-Remove the detergent drawer every couple of weeks and rinse it thoroughly under warm water.
-Pay attention to hidden corners where mould and detergent sludge tend to collect.
+Remove and rinse the detergent drawer every couple of weeks.
+Pay attention to corners and crevices where detergent sludge and mould often collect.